A brief history of our

-My mother Ruth Bodenheimer ran the Lanaux Mansion as a living museum and popular New Orleans bed & breakfast for nearly 35 years.
-After her passing in 2019, my husband Nik and I decided to carry on her legacy by continuing to make this beautiful home available to lovers of music, food, history, and the rollin’ bon temps that New Orleans does so well.
+My mother Ruth Bodenheimer ran the Lanaux Mansion as a living museum and popular New Orleans bed and breakfast for nearly 35 years.
+When she passed away in 2019, my husband Nik and I decided to carry on her legacy by reopening her home to lovers of music, food, history, and the uniquely good times only New Orleans can offer.

-Mom and I shared the same vision for the Lanaux: To keep its architecture and historic details intact while gracefully weaving in the modern comforts we’ve come to rely on in our daily lives — A/C, wi-fi, HDTVs, etc. By getting the balance just right, I hope to give you a perfect French Quarter experience.
+Mom and I shared the same vision for the Lanaux: To keep its architecture and historic details intact while gracefully weaving in the modern comforts guests rely on in their daily lives — A/C, wi-fi, smart TVs, coffee makers, and more.
+By getting the balance just right, I hope to give you a perfect French Quarter experience.

-I grew up in New Orleans, partly here at the house, and although I’ve since lived abroad in great cities such as Tokyo, Paris, and San Francisco, there’s nothing quite like coming home to the Big Easy.
+I grew up here in the Big Easy, partly right here in this house.
+And although I’ve lived in other great cities such as Tokyo, Paris, and San Francisco, nothing beats coming home to our family’s bed and breakfast in New Orleans.
 I hope you’ll enjoy being here as much as I do.
 Please let me know if there’s anything I can do to make your stay unforgettable.

 A New Orleans landmark since 1879

-The mansion was built after the Civil War by wealthy Connecticut attorney Charles Andrew Johnson, who left it to his goddaughter, Marie Andry.
+The mansion was built after the Civil War by Charles Andrew Johnson, a wealthy Connecticut attorney.
+With no children of his own, he left it to his goddaughter, Marie Andry.
 When Marie married local businessman George Lanaux, it became known as the Lanaux Mansion.

 Prior to its construction, the area where it now stands was a major center of the American slave trade.
 The movie 12 Years a Slave chronicles the fate of Solomon Northup, who was kidnapped and sold at auction just steps from here in 1841.